 If you'd like a little help choosing the best holiday for you, why not download our new app which takes all the hard work out of personalising your holiday.
 Now you can plan that fabulous getaway on your tablet or phone!

-After dinner, you can choose to join in with the lively nightlife or experience the cafe culture in the popular Market Square.
-Krakow city breaks can be made even more cultured by spending an evening at one of the renowned theatres like the Slowacki, where many acclaimed companies perform.
+Once you've experienced the beautiful architecture and the intriguing history of the city, it’ll be time to enjoy some hearty local cuisine or the tempting spirits favoured by the locals.
+After dinner, you can choose to join in with the lively nightlife, experience the cafe culture in the popular Market Square, or for a spot of artistic culture, spend an evening at one of the renowned theatres like the Slowacki, where many acclaimed companies perform.

 Wawel Cathedral and Wawel Castle, home of the Polish kings for centuries, have for many years been a popular tourist attraction in the city.
 Krakow is also home to a large zoo where animal lovers can visit hundreds of fascinating species during their Krakow city break.
 The city is also home to a large number of museums where visitors can find out more about Krakow's rich history and culture.

 Whether you would like to spend just a few hours or a whole day wandering Krakow's streets for a bargain, there are plenty of shops of all kinds in the city to browse - from independent clothes shops to top designer names.
 The Market Square in the centre of the city is the largest square of its kind in Europe, this is where you will find hundreds of stall owners gathering together to sell their products.

 Polish cuisine has become increasingly popular recently and there is no better place to sample some of the local delicacies than in Krakow.
 If you would rather stick to what you know then you needn't fear as you will find plenty of international style restaurants scattered amongst the city serving more familiar dishes.